Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 ::: term
 **Operator**
-  : Character used to operate over variables and over data types.
+  : Character used to operate over variables and over data type values.
+Operators have operands, which are the variables being operated with.
+Operators return a result of the operation.
 \\\
   In most programming languages, the addition operator is `+`, and the assignment operator is `=`, so two variables could be added as `var1 = var2 + var3`.
+\\\
+  Operators are functions in practice, because the take arguments which are the operands, and they return a value which is the result of the operation.
+For example, the operation `A + B` could be written as a function `add(A, B)`.
 :::

 ::: term